wavefrontHQ/wavefront-spring-boot/README.md

       }
     ```

-1. Add the `wavefront-spring-boot-starter` to your project.
+1. Add the `wavefront-spring-boot-starter` and `spring-boot-starter-actuator` dependencies to your project.

     ```
       dependencies {
         ...
         implementation 'com.wavefront:wavefront-spring-boot-starter'
+        implementation 'org.springframework.boot:spring-boot-starter-actuator'
       }
     ```